CS559/CS559-Framework25/README.md

 Warning: for 2025, we are switching to using the "main" branch (to be consistent)

+edit for camera fixes - to make sure push works

 This directory contains framework code to be used for the assignments for the CS559 (Computer Graphics) class at the University of Wisconsin.